jamjpan/Cargo/tool/datcvt/README.md

+TODO

-Please add a README so folks know what this is and how to use it.
+- Please add a README so folks know what this is and how to use it.
 Thank you.
+- Add .gitignore